 How Devices Interface with Ingested Catalog Metadata

 Catalog ingestion is not tied to delivery on a specific device.
-Fire TV, Echo Show, and Echo Spot (as well as other potential Alexa-enabled entertainment devices with screens) can interface with your ingested catalog's content in different ways to play media.
-Not all devices interface with catalog data in the same way.
+In other words, Fire TV and Echo Show can interface with your ingested catalog's content in different ways to play media.

-For example, Fire TV uniquely uses a Universal Search and Browse feature to enable content discovery that includes catalog-ingested TV shows and movies that are matched against IMDb or Amazon video.
+For example, Fire TV uniquely uses a Universal Search and Browse feature to enable content discovery that includes catalog-ingested TV shows and movies.
 The main advantage of Universal Search and Browse is to allow for content discovery, since the search is not app specific but rather "universal" across all apps that have ingested their catalogs into Amazon.

-The Video Skills Kit, also used on Fire TV, lets users interface with the media that is immediately playable by apps that the user already has installed and authorized (e.g., signed in to).
-When users say an utterance such as "Play Interstellar," Fire TV immediately opens Netflix and begins to play Interstellar.
-If the user doesn't have Netflix or isn't signed in to Netflix, Fire TV won't play the media.
-Hence, the Video Skill API is for user engagement rather than content discovery.
+On Fire TV, the Video Skills Kit (VSK) lets users interface with media that is immediately playable by apps that the user already has installed and authorized (e.g., signed in to).
+When users say an utterance such as "Play Interstellar," Fire TV opens movie detail page with different options to play the media, or in some cases opens the requested media and immediately begins to play it.

-Echo Show and Echo Spot have the Video Skill API but not Universal Search and Browse.
-The Video Skill API lets users play video content from skills (rather than apps) that the user has enabled and authorized.
+Echo Show allows for VSK integration too but doesn't incorporate Universal Search and Browse functionality.
+The VSK on Echo Show lets users play video content from web apps invoked from a web browser.
 In both cases, the catalog content you ingest can be surfaced to the various devices.
 Overall, different devices can interact with your ingested catalog in different ways, but the process for catalog ingestion remains the same.
 Catalog ingestion is device agnostic.

 Requirements for Catalog Ingestion